univention/univention-corporate-server/doc/debian-admins/software.rst

 With regard to additional Python packages, don't install packages through :command:`pip` into your system-wide Python environment, but into a virtual environment instead.
 See :py:mod:`venv - Creation of virtual environments
-<python:venv>`
+<python:venv>`.
+Installing or updating Python packages with :command:`pip` in
+the system-wide Python environment of UCS, can overwrite existing files and can cause problems that are difficult to diagnose.

 .. _principle-4:

 .. admonition:: Principle #4

-   Before installing software packages from third-party sources:
+   Before installing third-party software packages:

    #.
 Always verify the App Center and the standard Univention software
-      repositories, if the software is already available there.
+      repositories to see if the software is already available there.

    #.
 Make sure that the packages don't overwrite existing packages.

    #.
-Prefer Docker images over Debian packages.
+Prefer Docker images to Debian packages.

    #.
-Use :command:`pip` only in virtual Python environments.
+Use :command:`pip` in virtual Python environments only.